ChandlerU11/ChandlerU11.github.io/content/posts/review_classifier.md

 1. Implement multiple methods for resampling the data
 2. Train multiple baseline models using each of the resampling methods to see which resampling / model combo performs the best out of the box based on F2 and recall score
 3. Use GridsearchCV to tune the best baseline model for recall score whilst continuing to use the best resampling technique
-4. Alter the decision threshold of the model to maximize recall score
+4. Alter the model's decision threshold to maximize recall score